Probate: What to do when someone dies

-My colleague Kate Galza has covered the key lessons of the case for legal services professionals in her blog, The Quality of Integrity – a review of the Court of Appeal’s decision in Wingate and Evans v SRA; SRA v Malins in the context of Legal Services Regulation, and she summarises the facts of each appeal there.
+We have covered the key lessons of the case for legal services professionals in our blog, The Quality of Integrity – a review of the Court of Appeal’s decision in Wingate and Evans v SRA; SRA v Malins in the context of Legal Services Regulation, and we summarise the facts of each appeal there.

 However, what is necessary for our purposes is to note that both cases concerned dishonesty and lack of integrity in legal services regulation, and in this judgment, the Court of Appeal clarified the definitions of these two terms.

 This case may therefore be seen as a continuation of the tumultuous few months in the case law on dishonesty, following the Supreme Court’s decision in Ivey v Genting Casinos (UK) Ltd UKSC 67 which overturned the definition of dishonesty which had stood for nearly forty years, as well as the High Court judgment in Mr Malins’ case took the novel view that dishonesty and lack of integrity were in fact the same thing.

 Although both appeals arose from the jurisdiction of the Solicitors’ Disciplinary Tribunal, there is nothing to suggest that the Court of Appeal did not intend its judgment to have effect in professional regulation more widely, including in the regulation of healthcare professionals.

 So what lessons should a healthcare practitioner, their representative, or a healthcare regulator take from this case?

 The key paragraphs in the judgment are paragraphs 93-103, and the following principles are established:

 This section of general principles concludes with the now usual reminder that there will be deference owing to the professional judgment of a disciplinary tribunal: